Camera lens: Aperture and focal length

 A side effect of using lenses of different focal lengths is the different distances from which a subject can be framed, resulting in a different perspective.
 Photographs can be taken of a person stretching out a hand with a wideangle, a normal lens, and a telephoto, which contain exactly the same image size by changing the distance from the subject.
 But the perspective will be different.
 With the wideangle, the hands will be exaggeratedly large relative to the head.
 As the focal length increases, the emphasis on the outstretched hand decreases.
 However, if pictures are taken from the same distance, and enlarged and cropped to contain the same view, the pictures will have identical perspective.
 A moderate long-focus (telephoto) lens is often recommended for portraiture because the perspective corresponding to the longer shooting distance is considered to look more flattering.

-The widest aperture lens in history of photography is believed to be the Carl Zeiss Planar 50mm f/0.7, which was designed and made specifically for the NASA Apollo lunar program to capture the far side of the moon in 1966.
-Three of these lenses were purchased by filmmaker Stanley Kubrick in order to film scenes in his movie Barry Lyndon, using candlelight as the sole light source.
+One of the widest aperture lenses in the history of photography is the Carl Zeiss Planar 50mm f/0.7.
+Three of these lenses were purchased by filmmaker Stanley Kubrick in order to film scenes in his 1975 film Barry Lyndon, using candlelight as the sole light source.